Game complexity: Decision complexity

 Decision complexity of a game is the number of leaf nodes in the smallest decision tree that establishes the value of the initial position.

 Game-tree complexity

-The game-tree complexity of a game is the number of leaf nodes in the smallest full-width decision tree that establishes the value of the initial position.
+Game-tree complexity of a game is the number of leaf nodes in the smallest full-width decision tree that establishes the value of the initial position.
 A full-width tree includes all nodes at each depth.
 This is an estimate of the number of positions one would have to evaluate in a minimax search to determine the value of the initial position.